michael-silva/sales-control/README.md

 Run `npm test` to execute all unit tests.

-Run `npm build`to prepare a deploy package of application.
+Run `npm run build`to prepare a deploy package of application.

 ## libraries useds ##